 Ten beautiful festivals will give further insight into the fantastic Bhutanese culture.

 It means the 10th day of the month on the Bhutanese calendar.
-These festivals in different cities and the festival months differ according to each city, town or village.
+These festivals are held in different cities, and the festival months differ according to each city, town or village.
 Guru Padma Shambhava, or Guru Rimpoche, the great sage and scholar, visited Tibet and Bhutan in the 8th and 9th centuries.
 He converted the opponents of Buddhism by reciting mantras, performing rites, and a subjugation dance to conquer local spirits and gods.
 These festivals commemorate the anniversary of his arrival in Bhutan.

 1. Paro Tsechue

 It is the most famous festival in Bhutan.
-Trained monks and laypeople wearing colourful costumes and masks perform dances.
+Trained monks and laypeople wear colourful costumes and masks to perform dances.
 Witnessing Tsechues is one of the best ways to experience the ancient living culture of Bhutan.
 The highlight of this festival is the unfurling of a giant Thangka (traditional Tibetan Buddhist painting) that covers the face of the entire monastery.
-The Thangka, a religious scroll, is displayed for the public to see.
+The Thangka, a religious scroll, is displayed to the public.
 The Bhutanese believe they are blessed with eternal peace by looking at the Thangka.

 2. Thimpu Tsechue

 Tenzing Rabgye established the Thimpu Tsechue in 1670.
 It is an excellent opportunity to witness the locals gathered to celebrate the festival in their most elegant traditional Gho and Kira (dresses) in the nation’s capital.
 Moreover, you can observe the elaborate sacred dances in colourful costumes with the locals.
 The Tsechue in Thimpu is one of the most popular ones.
 However, if you want to witness a less crowded festival, Punakha’s celebrations are the ones to observe.

 3. Punakha Tsechue and Drubchen